gemfire/spring-data-for-vmware-gemfire/documentation/reference/cq-container.md

 ```

 In particular, note how the above implementation of the `EventDelegate`
-interface has no GemFire dependencies.
+interface has no [vmware-gemfire-short-name] dependencies.
 It is
 a POJO that we can and will make into an EDP using the following
 configuration.